-She is a full time artist from Chennai, and she also undertakes freelance projects.
-Her works involve practicing art, doing customized works and applying for awards.
+She is an artist from Chennai, and she also undertakes freelance projects.
+Her works include practicing cultural and figurative paintings.

-As a self-learning artist, She had had a flair for art since her childhood.
-She found the drawings in the record notebooks very interesting that none of her record notebook drawings went without a little decoration or shading.
+As a self-learning artist, she had a flair for art since her childhood.
+She took the drawings to be done on the record notebooks seriously that none of her record notebook drawings went without additional decoration or shading.
+Her drawings were mentioned in the class to inspire the other students.
 She tried to pursue B.A.
 Fine Arts, but was not quite determined.
 Art is an addiction.
-Whether she studied it or not, it was vested within me as a dormant form.
-It is not dormant anymore, and none of my days are elapsing without a practice sketch.
+Whether she studied it or not, it was vested within her in a dormant form.
+It is not dormant anymore, and none of her days are elapsing without art practice.

 Memory of wanting to be an artist

-When she was in her high school days, she used to watch when she mother did her artwork.
-As a young girl, she used to fiddle with something in my hand and loosely run around her.
-She never burdened me with any household work and she had enough time to be independent.
-I was free and my observation skills sharpened.
-My drawing master ‘Ibrahim’ did few sketches and he used one of the students in our class as a model and asked us to draw him/her.
+When she was in her high school days, she used to watch her mother pratice painting.
+Her mother never burdened her with any household work and so she had enough time to be independent.
+She was free and her observation skills sharpened.
+Her drawing master ‘Ibrahim’ inspired her with a few live portrait studies in the school.

-Some of the other childhood inspirations came from my fellow mates like Stephen and Imran.
-They were the boys from North India who stayed in our school hostel for their studies.
-I am happy to say that I am still in touch with them and they are happy about my growth.
+Some of the other childhood inspirations came from her fellow mates like Stephen and Imran.
+They were the boys from North India who stayed in her school hostel for their studies.

-My most favorite medium is oil on Canvas/Masonite board and sometimes pencil too.
+Her most favorite medium is oil on Canvas/Masonite board and sometimes pencil too.
 Favorite subject would be anything like capturing emotions of individuals.
-I want my art to convey some sort of story be it big or small.
+She wants her art to convey any story be it big or small.

-Usually I do my paintings with a reference in my hand.
-I go around on tours now and then.
-There can be nothing as beautiful as villages in our country.
-I do a sketch in the tours.
-I also take photographs (a lot of them).
-I take reference both from rough paintings and photographs too.
-This would be the technical aspect of approaching a subject.
+Usually she does her paintings with a reference in hand.
+She goes around on tours now and then.
+She does sketches in the tour itself.
+She also takes photographs (a lot of them).
+She takes reference both from her sketches and photographs.
+This is her technical aspect of approaching a subject.

-On looking at psychological aspect, I do not want to paint a posing man or woman.
-According to me, everything should be natural.
-I am a big fan of genuine emotions.
-When couple of individuals, be it two humans or one human and an animal or two animals exist in place together; they do not fail to entertain you.
-There is some sort of non-verbal communication (sometimes verbal too) which woos me immensely.
-I consider myself a secret admirer of the situation and I try to capture their emotions.
+On looking at psychological aspect, she does not want to paint a posing man or woman.
+According to her, everything should be natural.
+She is a big fan of genuine emotions.
+When couple of individuals, be it two humans or one human and an animal or two animals exist in place together; they do not fail to entertain the others around them.
+There is some sort of non-verbal communication (sometimes verbal too) which woos her immensely, she said.
+In such situations, she considers herself a secret admirer of the situation and then she tries to capture their emotions.
 Even when an individual is alone or doing some errand or praying, there is some sort of sincerity that he/she displays towards the situation or the work he/she does.
-That is something I always like to admire and hence capture.
+That is something she captures and portrays in her works.